 Dave Kostelnik, General Manager

 Before entering the world of food and wine, Dave spent time in marketing and public relations for tech start-ups and financial companies in Silicon Valley and Manhattan.
 In his role at the vineyard, Dave's goal is to ensure that each visitor experiences top-notch Virginia wines in an exceptional atmosphere.
-When not at the winery, Dave enjoys cooking for his wife and keeping his two sons out of trouble.

 Who We Are